 An industry labour agreement provides fixed terms and conditions agreed to by the Minister in consultation with key industry stakeholders, specific to an industry sector.
 An industry agreement might be considered if the Department has received a number of similar submissions from an industry and there is evidence of ongoing labour shortages within that industry.
 When an industry labour agreement is in place, no further concessions can be considered, other than the concessions written into the industry agreement.

-There are currently nine industry agreements in place:
+There are currently eight industry agreements in place:

 Designated area migration agreements